idj997/Applied_Stats/README.md

-Certainly!
-Here’s a README.md tailored for the [idj997/Applied_Stats](https://github.com/idj997/Applied_Stats) repository, based on the files and context visible in your link.

 # Applied_Stats

 This repository contains coursework and Jupyter Notebooks for an Applied Statistics course.
 Each notebook demonstrates core techniques and concepts in applied statistics, using Python and common data analysis libraries.